dev-mayanktiwari/mlogs-backend/CONTRIBUTING.md

 For clarity and maintainability, we follow specific commit message guidelines:

+- Prefix with a suitable category, using lowercase:
+  - feat: For adding new features
+  - fix: For bug fixes
+  - chore: For routine tasks like maintenance or refactoring
+  - docs: For documentation changes
+  - style: For formatting, linting, or styling changes (no code changes)
+  - test: For adding or modifying tests

+  Example:
+    ```plaintext
+    feat: add user profile functionality
+    ```

-- Start with a one-line summary in the present tense (e.g., "Add user profile functionality").
+- **Use sentence case** for the commit message.
+Start with a concise, one-line summary in the present tense (e.g., feat: add login authentication).

+- **Avoid formatting errors** by ensuring that the codebase passes all linting, formatting, and validation checks before committing.

-- Provide a more detailed description in the following lines.
+- **Provide additional context** if necessary.
+After the summary line, leave a blank line and add a detailed description on the following lines.
-- Reference issues, if applicable.

 ## Branching Strategy